simcesplatform/simces-standalone/README.txt

 ## System requirements

-TODO!
+- Operating system: Linux recommended; (tested with Ubuntu 20.04.3 LTS desktop version)

-- Platform: Docker Compose (version?)
+- Platform: Docker (tested with 20.10.12) Docker Compose (tested with 1.29.1)
-- Memory: ?
+- Memory: 4 GB or more recommended; depends on the simulation components
-- Storage space: ?
+- Storage space: 6 GB or more; depends on the simulation components
+- Internet connection

+The following ports must be free:
+- 5672
+- 8080
+- 8081
+- 15672

 ## Quick instructions for standalone version

+### Installation and startup

+Once Docker has been installed, it must be configured to run with root permissions to enable the commands to work.
+Assuming you run on Linux, please see https://docs.docker.com/engine/install/linux-postinstall/ .

 Preparation for the installation:
-- (Optional) Update source code from for the components from GitHub: `source scripts/fetch_code.sh`
+- (Optional) Update source code from for the components from GitHub: source scripts/fetch_code.sh
-- (Required) Copy the required platform files to installation directory: `source scripts/copy_platform_files.sh`
+- (Required) Copy the required platform files to installation directory: source scripts/copy_platform_files.sh

 Installing the platform:
-- Enter the installation directory: `cd platform`
+- Enter the installation directory: cd platform
-- Build and install the core platform: `source platform_core_setup.sh`
+- Build and install the core platform: source platform_core_setup.sh
-- Build and install the included domain components: `source platform_domain_setup.sh`
+- Build and install the included domain components: source platform_domain_setup.sh
-- Run the test simulation: `source start_simulation.sh simulation_configuration_test.yml`
-- Run the Energy Community test scenario: `source start_simulation.sh simulation_configuration_ec.yml`
+- Run the Energy Community test scenario: source start_simulation.sh simulation_configuration_ec.yml

+Please note that following the start command, a component called Platform Manager starts the simulation.
+Then, Platform Manager will exit (as visible in the console output) although the actual simulation components still run.

+The duration of the simulation depends on the performance of your system.
+To verify finishing, you can use the command below to print a log.
+The simulation has finished when:

+- either the log ends with "stopping the simulation"
+- or the command returns "no such container".

+docker logs Sim00_simulation-manager

+Once the simulation has been run, the containers of the actual simulation components quit.
+However, the message bus and logging system remain running by default.

+### See logged results

+The results of simulation are accessed via the log API.
+Although this was designed for software clients, there is a lightweight user interface (UI) too.
+To view the output logged from simulation components, use the UI as follows.

+1. Resolve and store the relevant simulation ID into a text file.
+This is a timestamp visible in two places: (1) in the output from Platform Manager after startup and (2) in the metadata accessible at http://localhost:8080/simulations .

+2. To access the UI, navigate to http://localhost:8080/ .

+3. For example, we want to view the power taken by load 3 during the first round (or epoch) of the simulation.
+To view a single message from a simulation component with the UI, use the section "Get messages for specific simulation".
+Before clicking "send query", give the following parameters:

+- the earlier resolved simulation ID
+- "ResourceState.Load.load_3" as the topic
+- "1" as the epoch number

+In the resulting JSON message, you can see that the component has taken 0.89 kW of real power from the network.

+4. For another example, we want to see the real power of load 3 during the entire simulation.
+To generate a timeseries from multiple messages, use the section "Get time series for specific simulation".
+Before clicking "send query", give the following parameters:

+- the earlier resolved simulation ID
+- "RealPower" as attributes
+- "ResourceState.Load.load_3" as the topic
+- either JSON or CSV for the format

+In the result, you can see the load profile during the simulation: -0.89, -0.75, -0.76, ...

+This example is trivial as the simulation only repeats the values defined for each component in the source files.
+However, the benefits become obvious when more complex components actually provide output from simulations based on real-life systems.
+Following the initial motivation of SimCES, such a simulation can study, e.g., energy management, state monitoring for the electricity network, or electricity-related congestion management.